mistermicheels/learning-notes/processes-techniques/Trunk-Based-Development.md

 Pull requests (as offered by GitHub and Bitbucket) are a good way to handle this, and they make it easy to delete the branch when you merge it.

 As feature branches are an alternative to committing directly to the trunk, the scope of a feature branch should be small enough to have been the scope for a single commit to trunk.
+However, it sometimes makes sense to split the work into separate commits to make the reviewing process easier.
+An example is having a separate commit with some refactoring and then another commit with the implementation of new functionality.

 When merging a feature branch back to the trunk, it could make sense to perform a squash merge that makes the changes appear as a single commit on the trunk.
 Note, however, that this means losing information regarding the individual commits in the feature branch.
+Sometimes, it's better to keep the individual commits in a pull request for future reference.

 ### Review after the fact